bergos/hexo-theme-bergos/README.md

 ### Fancybox

 This theme uses [Fancybox] to showcase your photos.
-You can use Markdown syntax or fancybox tag plugin to add your photos.
+You can use the image Markdown syntax or fancybox tag plugin to add your photos.

 Usage:
 ```